Jordan Ahee - B.Sc. 2011 M.Sc. 2013

 Maria studied the ecological impacts of invasive garlic mustard on native versus non-native plants

-Kat examined the ecological and evolutionary processes underyling regional differences in the formation of invasive hybrid cattails
+Ecological and evolutionary processes underyling regional differences in the formation of invasive hybrid cattails

 Ecology and population genetics of cattails